johnk2022/Project1/README.md

 6. Cleanup index text.
 7. Cleanup signup and gallery text.
 8. Correct minor spelling mistakes.
 Update image locations.
 9. Update image locations in gallery and blog.
 Not appearing on live website.
+10 Update README and wireframe image.

 **ToDo**
 1. Work on a positive emotional response.